-Truthfully, the need for Healthy Air starts in the womb as kids rely on the air their mothers breathe to supply them with oxygen.
+Truthfully, the need for Healthy Air starts in the womb as kids rely on their mothers to supply them with oxygen.
 After birth, a newborn baby breathing steadily takes a breath about 40 times per minute compared to adults who inhale 12-20 times per minute.

-From there, the developmental affects of air pollution can last into adulthood, leading to asthma, allergies, and respiratory distress.
+From there, the developmental effects of air pollution can last into adulthood, leading to asthma, allergies, and respiratory distress.

 The American Lung Association defines Volatile Organic Compounds as “gases that are emitted into the air from products or processes.”

 With kids, try using all-natural, organic products whenever possible.
-If you’re putting together their nursery or their bedroom, look for “low VOC” paint and baby furniture.
 If possible, choose hardwood floors over carpeting to reduce the amount of fumes off-gassing from carpet glue.

 Particulate matter is made up of numerous microscopic specks floating through your air.
 It can be made up of dust, mold spores, allergens, and other irritants that can affect your kid’s respiratory system.

-Without sufficient ventilation or air purification, particulate matter can linger in your home for years, which is how our indoor air becomes up to five times more polluted than outdoor air.
+Without sufficient ventilation or air purification, particulate matter can linger.
 Ventilation pumps the good air in and the bad air out while your air purifier filters any additional irritants out of the air you breathe.

 Check to make sure your air ducts are clean so that your ventilation system is working efficiently, and always remember to change your air filter on time.

 While outdoor air pollution continues to poke holes in the Ozone Layer, some companies are creating extra ozone through an air purification process that “ionizes” the air.

-You’d think adding more Ozone to the environment would be beneficial considering the hole in our planet’s atmosphere.
-However, Ozone itself is a VOC and can be dangerous for you or your family.
-In fact, California has even banned air purifiers that create Ozone!
+Ozone is a VOC and can be dangerous for you or your family.
+In fact, California has even banned air purifiers that generate ozone!